 The Molyvoti, Thrace, Archaeological Project is a Greek-American scientific expedition in northwestern Greece, a co-operation (synergasia) between the Ephorate of Antiquities of Rhodope and the American School of Classical Studies at Athens (ASCSA), represented by Princeton University.
 MTAP received a permit from the Hellenic Ministry of Culture for excavation and survey 2013-2015 and was awarded a second permit for 2019-2021, extended 2022-2023 due to COVID.

 The project explores an Archaic-Classical trading port (emporion) and polis identifed as ancient Stryme.
 It combines excavation and pedestrian surface survey to investigate the relationship of settlement to its landscape from a diachronic perspective.
 Of particular interest is the relationship of Greek settlers in the Archaic and Classical periods with the indigenous Thracian population and the changes in the environment and in communication and trade networks over the longue durée.

 The principal goals of the second phase of the project (2019 onward) are to fine tune the chronology of the site and the region, especially in the Archaic and Hellenistic periods; to further explore the impact of Greek colonization on Thracian peoples and landscapes, by extending the scope of the surface survey; to investigate the relationship between the form and function of an emporion; and to assess how various settlement types responded to and engaged with changes in the broader environmental, political, and cultural landscapes, such as the construction of the Via Egnatia.
+It also investigates a possible sanctuary near Lake Mitrikon.
 The second phase builds on the strong relations between Greek and American archaeologists and continues to support the local community.